-Low birth weight not associated with asthma riskJanuary 15th, 2013 in Inflammatory disorders /
+Low birth weight not associated with asthma riskJanuary 15, 2013 in Medicine & Health / Inflammatory disorders

 Asthma is a serious condition that affects more than 25.7 million Americans, and is responsible for nearly 4,000 deaths annually.
 While the cause of asthma remains unknown, a study released today in the January issue of Annals of Allergy, Asthma and Immunology, the scientific journal of the American College of Allergy, Asthma and Immunology (ACAAI), has concluded that low birth weight is not associated with asthma risk in young children.